eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 Alternatives of CIM are:

-- [OpenADR](https://www.openadr.org/): Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging Smart Grid standard.
+- [OpenADR](https://www.openadr.org/): Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 OpenADR standardizes the message format used for Auto-DR so that dynamic price and reliability signals can be delivered in a uniform and interoperable fashion among utilities, ISOs, and energy management and control systems.
 - [Green Button](https://www.greenbuttonalliance.org/): Green Button is based on the Energy Services Provider Interface (ESPI) data standard released by the North American Energy Standards Board (NAESB).
 The ESPI standard consists of two components: 1) a common XML format for energy usage information and 2) a data exchange protocol which allows for the automatic transfer of data from a utility to a third party based on customer authorization.